Sima Zhao: Death

 After Zhong Hui's rebellion was defeated, Sima Zhao was granted the title of King of Jin on 2 May 264, the penultimate step to usurpation.
 He set out to revise the laws and the civil service system in accordance with how he would want his own empire to be, such as instating the Five Feudal Ranks of Zhou (a system which had fallen out of use since the Qin dynasty abolished it), and also going on to posthumously enfeoff his father, Sima Yi, and older brother, Sima Shi, as King Xuan of Jin and King Jing of Jin respectively.
 He further sought peace with Eastern Wu, to prevent further complications for his planned takeover, a gesture that was reciprocated.

 Later that year, Sima Zhao considered whom to make his heir.
 He strongly considered his talented younger son, Sima You, who had been adopted by Sima Shi because Sima Shi did not have sons of his own, under the rationale that because Sima Shi had great achievement in the Simas' obtaining and retaining of power, the succession should go back to his son.
 The majority of his advisors, however, recommended his oldest son, Sima Yan, instead, and Sima Zhao finally resolved to make Sima Yan his designated heir.

 On 6 September 265, Sima Zhao died before he could receive actual imperial authority, although he was buried with imperial honors on 20 October 265.
+(Note: This date (yihai day of the 9th month of the 2nd year of the Xianxi era) is per Cao Huan's biography in Sanguozhi.
+Sima Zhao's biography in Book of Jin dated the event to the guiyou day of that month (corresponding to 18 Oct 265 in the Julian calendar).
+In vol.03 of Zizhi Tongjian Kaoyi, Sima Guang indicated that Tongjian adopted the account found in Cao Mao's biography in Sanguozhi when recording the date of Sima Zhao's burial.)
 Five months later, however, Sima Yan, who had previously inherited his father's authority, would have the Wei emperor, Cao Huan, abdicate in favour of him, ending Wei and establishing the Jin dynasty.
 After he did so, he posthumously honoured his father, Sima Zhao, as Emperor Wen of Jin (晉文帝).